Kafeinomaniac/ionic-recorder/app/providers/README.md

-# ionic-recorder/app/providers
-# Injectable Classes and Functions
+# providers - Injectable Classes and Functions